simonmichael/hledger/doc/DEVWORKFLOWS.md

 ## Use ghcid for watching GHC/GHCI

 [ghcid](https://hackage.haskell.org/package/ghcid) is the most reliable and fastest way to see GHC's feedback, and optionally run tests or a GHCI command, as you edit.
-We run it via make, for convenience and to watch multiple packages rather than just one.
-Run `make help-ghcid` to list related rules.
+We run it via just, for convenience and to watch multiple packages rather than just one.
+Run `just h ghcid` to list related rules.

 ### Watch for compile errors in hledger-lib and hledger:

-    make ghcid
+    just ghcid

 ### Watch compile errors and the output of some hledger command:

-    ghcid -c 'make ghci' -T ':main -f a.j bal --budget -N'
+    ghcid -c 'just ghci' -T ':main -f a.j bal --budget -N'

 ## Use --file-watch for watching stack